RustFields/rustfields.github.io/design/detailed-design.md

 }
 ```

-However, theese functions have some differences between the Scala counterparts, mainly they take a `RoundVM` as parameter and return a tuple (RoundVM, A) instead of a simple A value.
+However, these functions have some differences between the Scala counterparts, mainly they take a `RoundVM` as parameter and return a tuple (RoundVM, A) instead of a simple A value.
 For example, here's the nbr function signature:

 ```rust